 Application deadlines for some of the private universities are in January.
 Most of the public institutions have rolling admissions or spring deadlines.
-For the best private schools, expect to pay tuition similar to the Haverford/Bryn Mawr rates.
+For private institutions, expect to pay tuition similar to Haverford/Bryn Mawr rates.
 Financial aid or internships/teaching assistantships are available in some of the programs.
-The public universities are much cheaper especially if you are a resident of that state.
+Public universities are significantly less expensive, especially for residents.

 A good resource in the graduate school search is Peterson's on-line guide to graduate schools (by subject).